-Say you’re running the Online Boutique, a cloud-native microservices demo application, that allows users to browse items, add them to a shopping cart, and purchase them.
+Say you’re running the Online Boutique, a cloud-native microservices demo application that allows users to browse items, add them to a shopping cart, and purchase them.
 However, you notice that 100% of users are frustrated, with the Apdex rating down to zero.
-So, you start your investigation on the frontend server service which shows an increased failure rate with every second request failing for a couple of hours.
+So, you start your investigation at the front-end server service, which shows an increased failure rate with every second request failing for a couple of hours.
 When investigating the failure rate, you notice that the cart-checkout service fails 45% of the time.
 To investigate further, you drill down to the cart-checkout transactions and the actual PurePath, which includes seamlessly integrated OpenTelemetry spans.

 When selecting the

 cart-checkout service in PurePath view, you see that the service fails with an internal server error.
 And within the PurePath, Dynatrace also highlights that the call to the third-party currency-conversion service is failing.